-While pretty much every aspect of a wedding is optional, from wearing a suit instead of a dress to ditching the flowers to forgoing the wedding cake, there's one thing you can't skip: a venue!
-After all, you've got to have somewhere for your friends and family to gather and celebrate!
+While pretty much every aspect of a wedding is optional, from wearing a suit instead of a dress to ditching the flowers to forgoing the wedding cake, there's one thing you can't skip: a venue.
+After all, you've got to have somewhere for your friends and family to gather and celebrate (even if you're having a micro-wedding).

 But finding the perfect venue isn't easy.
 There are so many options to choose from, whether you're looking for a stunning barn, an elegant ballroom, a cozy restaurant, or a quiet stretch of beach.
 So we asked a few wedding planners to share their top tips for finding your dream venue.